Department of Public Health

 Throughout the early years, the headlines of The Stanly News and Press included measles, infantile paralysis (polio), tuberculosis, typhoid fever, influenza, diphtheria, rabies, syphilis, well babies care, privies, sanitary food establishments, and trashy lots.
 Churches closed to prevent the spread of infantile paralysis and schools closed to prevent the spread of influenza.

 Today, the Stanly County Health Department staff is still striving to protect the health of the citizens of Stanly County.
 While some of these past health issues no longer present a danger to the public, others are still being addressed.
-New public health issues have emerged through the years; such as West Nile virus, HIV infection/AIDS, water pollution, bioterrorism, and chlamydia.
+New public health issues have emerged through the years; such as West Nile virus, HIV infection/AIDS, water pollution, emergency preparedness, and chlamydia.
 The Stanly County Health Department staff continues to prepare to respond to current and new public health threats.
 The Stanly County Health Department’s goal is to create a healthy community, so all our citizens can maximize their potential.

 Partial Listing of